MOR Volunteer Opportunities

 Docent – If you are interested in continuing education and would like to give tours to groups of all ages in the museum, then you may wish to become a docent.
 Docents provided close to 1,000 guided tours for over 13,000 students and teachers annually.
 In addition to school tours, public and special tours are also conducted daily during the summer months.
 MOR offers docent lead tours of our many changing exhibits.
 Permanent exhibits in the Siebel Dinosaur Complex, the History Hall, and changing exhibits all offer highly interesting opportunities for learning.
 See the expanded explanation of the role of a Docent on the Docent Application form.

 Fossil Lab – Volunteers prepare fossils in our Viewing Lab on a set team.
 Extensive training is required for work in this area.
-Volunteers work one four-hour shift per week and learn many new skills.
-Opportunities for interpreting paleontology for visitors are available.
+Volunteers are required to provide paleontology interpretation for visitors during work one three-hour shift per week and learn many new skills.
+These opportunities are very limited and generally filled by MSU Paleontology students.

 Education Programs – Early learning programs and Family Days provide many opportunities to work with families and younger children.
 Family Day Volunteers typically volunteer one Saturday morning a month, helping lead our educational crafts and activities for visitors.